waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 A quick financial application has been developed in order to help you to start coding.
 This web application (HTML/CSS/javascript) uses banking APIs introduced before.

+## 1. Download and review the Financial application code

 1. Download and import the project *financialApplication* located in this Github repository into you preferred IDE like Eclipse.

 2. Review the *index.html* file in order to understand how the program works.